 For patients with loose skin and abdominal fat, the results were good…but not great.
 Things are different today.
-Doctor Bernard performs a Sculpt Tummy Tuck to remove loose skin and fat at the same time.
+A Lipo-abdominoplasty to remove loose skin and fat at the same time.
 The procedure involves cutting off extra skin and shaping the abdomen with liposuction fat removal.

-The way Doctor Bernard performs the Sculpt Tummy Tuck is different.
-You’re getting the best of both worlds.
+This is the way Doctor Bernard performs the Lipo-abdominoplasty.
 An incision is placed on the lower abdomen.
 First, he removes belly fat with liposuction.
 Fat removal is done on the tummy, love handles, and sides, depending on where you need it.
-He spends nearly two hours of liposuction.
+He spends nearly two hours on liposuction.

 Doctor Bernard uses the latest VASER lipo technology.
 Skin is dissected up to the ribs.
 Ab muscles are tightened by stitching them together.
 Next, he pulls the skin down, toward the pubic area.
 Excess skin is cut away.
 Any stretch marks that happen to be on the loose skin are removed as well.
 The incision is closed with sutures.